ibmresilient/resilient-community-apps/fn_qradar_integration/data/pb_find_in_qradar_reference_set_pb.md

 `artifact`

 ### Description
-Look for an item in QRadar reference set and add a note to the Incident
+Look for an item in QRadar reference set and add a note to the SOAR Incident

 ---